Skip to content

 Sourced: Flickr, Can Pac Swire

-Sean O’Casey definitely made his mark on the literary, and film worlds!
+Sean O’Casey made his mark in the literary and film worlds!
 However, he did not stop there.
-The amazing Irish Playwright also left his mark on the physical world, and you can go visit his landmarks!
+The fantastic Irish Playwright also left his mark on the physical world; you can visit his landmarks!

 While in Dublin, you must stop by the Sean O’Casey Community Centre.
-You will find this community centre on St. Mary’s Road, East Wall.
-Within this community centre you will find the Sean O’Casey Theatre, a gym, function rooms, and much more.
-As Sean O’Casey is possibly Ireland’s most famous playwright, it is only right that there is a theatre in his honour.
-You can find out about upcoming performances at the Sean O’Casey Theatre Facebook page.
+This community centre is on St. Mary’s Road, East Wall.
+Within this community centre, you will find the Sean O’Casey Theatre, a gym, function rooms, and much more.
+As Sean O’Casey is possibly Ireland’s most famous Playwright, it is only right that there is a theatre in his honour.
+You can learn about upcoming performances on the Sean O’Casey Theatre Facebook page.

 While in Dublin, you should also check out the Sean O’Casey Bridge.
-This bridge was designed by architect Cyril O’Neill, it was built in 2005 and was opened by Taoiseach Bertie Ahern in July that same year.
-It is 97.61 metres long and joins City Quay, Grand Central Docks to the North Wall Quay.
-It overlooks the Liffey River, where you can look at the gorgeous water and scenery.
+This bridge, designed by architect Cyril O’Neill, was built in 2005 and opened by Taoiseach Bertie Ahern in July.
+It is 97.61 metres long and joins City Quay, Grand Central Docks, and North Wall Quay.
+It overlooks the Liffey River, where you can admire the gorgeous water and scenery.

 Sean O’Casey’s last home was at 422 North Circular Road, Dublin.
-It was bought by the Dublin City Council and is now being used as homeless accommodation
+The Dublin City Council bought it and is now using it as homeless accommodation

 Awards and Recognition

 This famous Irish Playwright has had much recognition for his literary genius.
-In 1926 he was the Hawthornden Prize for the second play of his Dublin Trilogy ‘Juno and the Paycock’.
-However, there were many honours that he declined.
-He was offered to become a member of the Order of the British Empire, and he was offered honourary degrees from Trinity College, Dublin in 1961, the University of Exeter in 1960, and Durham University in 1960.
+In 1926, he won the Hawthornden Prize for the second play of his Dublin Trilogy ‘Juno and the Paycock’.
+However, he declined many honours.
+He was offered to join the Order of the British Empire and honourary degrees from Trinity College, Dublin, in 1961, the University of Exeter in 1960, and Durham University in 1960.

 Fun Facts

-O’Casey was fired from Eason’s for refusing to take off his cap when collecting his wages.
+O’Casey was fired from Eason’s for refusing to remove his cap when collecting his wages.

 O’Casey never got to see the musical production of his second play of his Dublin Trilogy ‘Juno and the Paycock’